Convincing Arthur— Novella

 Thornton slowed as he came nearer, as if giving Arthur the opportunity to voice his refusal or bolt for the door.
 He didn't take it.
 He held his ground, the attraction crackling in the air between them, lighting up his senses in a way he had never experienced before.
 His breaths came short and shallow, his chest suddenly working under the force of them.

 Thornton took one more step, closing the last remaining distance, his gaze locked with Arthur's.
-He placed a hand on the dresser beside Arthur, blocking the path to escape, and slowly, ever so slowly, leaned even closer.
-So close Arthur could make out the midnight blue flecks in his heavily-lidded gray eyes.
-The faint scents of whisky, the enticing spice of cologne, and clean male skin wafted around him.
-Warm breath fanned Arthur's parted lips; teasing, tempting.
+He placed a hand on the chest of drawers beside Arthur, blocking the path to escape, and slowly, ever so slowly, leaned even closer.
+So close Arthur could make out the midnight-blue flecks in his heavily lidded gray eyes.
+The faint scents of whisky, the enticing spice of cologne and clean male skin wafted around him.
+Warm breath fanned Arthur's parted lips: teasing, tempting.
 A tremble of anticipation rocked him.

 "You refused supper.
 You refused a nightcap."
 The words were low, a mere rumble of sound.
 Thornton's mouth barely moved.
 Then he dipped his head at the last moment before their lips touched.